Josh Emmett

 Joshua James Emmett (born March 4, 1985) is an American professional mixed martial artist.
-Emmett currently competes in the featherweight division for the Ultimate Fighting Championship (UFC).
-A professional competitor since 2011, Emmett has also competed for King of the Cage.
-As of November 8, 2022, he is #5 in the UFC featherweight rankings.
+He currently competes in the Featherweight division of the Ultimate Fighting Championship (UFC).
+A professional since 2011, Emmett has also competed for King of the Cage.
+As of November 4, 2025, he is #10 in the UFC featherweight rankings.

 Background

 Emmett was born in Phoenix, Arizona, on March 4, 1985.
 He grew up in a dysfunctional family with a single mom and late brother, Nick.
 He studied psychology in college with the intention of going into law enforcement and earned his Bachelor of Liberal Arts degree at Menlo College.

-Emmett wrestled for 14 years; beginning at El Camino Fundamental High School and continuing through his college years.
+He wrestled for 14 years; beginning at El Camino Fundamental High School and continuing through his college years.
 Emmett wrestled his first two seasons at the junior college level at Sacramento City College, before transferring to NAIA Menlo College.
 After his collegiate career was over, he joined Urijah Faber's Ultimate Fitness to continue his desire in competing in combat sports.
-Emmett is also an accomplished Brazilian jiu-jitsu grappler, he won a world championship in the blue belt no-gi division.
+Emmett is also an accomplished Brazilian jiu-jitsu grappler, he won a World championship in the blue belt no-gi division.